Surajv311/LearningMicroservices/README.md

   - The complexity of project will increase with time.
 We will have more scenarios to cover like: publishing data to Kafka/Flink; Or having Debezium setup to capture CDC once we update postgres tables via our microservices, etc.
   - Objective is to mimic how production systems work as closely as possible.
 As a note, intention is to learn how services or systems interact locally, once, that is clear, understanding how things work in cloud would be much easier, as core concepts remain the same!.

-Note: Some major errors I encountered, learnings, blogs/videos, little help from chatgpt in understanding concepts (and re-verified as well) I have attached at the bottom of the Readme for reference.
+Note: Some major errors I encountered, learnings, blogs/videos, little help from chatgpt in understanding concepts (and re-verified as well) I have attached at the bottom of the Readme for reference as well as in code pieces as comments.

 ------------------------------------------------------